damirlj/modern_cpp_tutorials/README.md

 ### Policy-based design (Pig#2)

 Apparently, the term is first used in the [book][2][<sup>2</sup>] which had the major impact on the future development of the entire language.
-It's another aspect of the parameterized inheritance, where this time the functionality of the template class (policy) is plugged-in into the
-interface of the derived - host class, through inheritance (pubic or private).
+It's another aspect of the parameterized inheritance, where this time the functionality of the template class (policy) is plugged-in into the interface of the derived - host class, through inheritance (public or private).
-It can be seen as _strategy design pattern at compile-time_, where at client side a different policy implementations can be introduced,
-which makes the code highly configurable - especially for the library  writers.
+It can be seen as _strategy design pattern at compile-time_, where at client side a different policy implementations can be introduced, which makes the code highly configurable - especially for the library  writers.
-When we talk about policies, we talk about the different (*postponed*) design decisions that customize the generic code at client side
-to fulfill certain requirements, as for
+When we talk about policies, we talk about the different (*postponed*) design decisions that customize the generic code at client side to fulfill certain requirements, as for
 * locking (whether it will be used in single-thread, or multi-thread environment)
 * allocation (on the heap, or stack)
 * logging (on console, file system, or data base)